 This is probably one of the most important aspects of laser cutting’s greatness.
 The versatility manifests itself in two ways.

-Firstly, laser cutting is suitable for a lot of different materials.
+Laser cutting is suitable for a lot of different materials.
 Among them are different metals, acrylic, MDF, wood, paper, etc. One machine can be configured to perform different jobs.
 Of course, the ability to cut some of these materials depends on the power of your machine.

-Secondly, many laser cutters are not for cutting only.
+Many laser cutters are not for cutting only.
 Laser marking is another way to utilise these machines.
 And marking has a lot of applications when producing everyday products.

 What Are the Disadvantages of Laser Cutting?